coda/packs-sdk/docs/guides/advanced/images.md

 return coda.SvgConstants.DataUrlPrefix + encoded;
 ```

-!!! warning
+!!! danger "Data URL Size"
-    Data URLs should only be used for relatively small images, like SVGs.
-Returning large images as data URLs can cause performance issues in the document.
+    Data URLs should only be used for very small images, like simple SVGs.
+Returning large images as data URLs can cause performance issues or even break the document they are used in.

 ### Dark mode